Adarsh-Pixel/terraform-basics/README.md

 >>> Terraform only recognizes the files that end with *.tf or *.tfvars

 * All the infra files ends with *.tf
-* All the variable files ends with *.tfvars and terraform.tfvars is the default terraform variables file
+* All the variable files ends with *.tfvars and terraform.tfvars is the default terraform variables file which will be recornized by terraform by default.
+* Any variables file *.tfvars apart from terraform.tfvars has to be explicitily mentioned while running terraform commands.